TatianaTylosky/launch-your-first-website/guide.md

 ##Add Sections

-Let's create the different parts of your website: header, sections, and footer (Refer back to our [example site](http://tatianatylosky.github.io/personal-website-example/) to see what this will look like).
+Let's create the different parts of your website: header, sections, and footer (Refer back to our <a href="http://tatianatylosky.github.io/personal-website-example/" target="_blank">example site</a> to see what this will look like).

 Steps